Feral Swine in Georgia

 Outreach and Education

 GACD is coordinating a group of agricultural and natural resource organizations in a partnership effort to bring Georgia’s top experts on feral swine together in a series of educational workshops for farmers and landowners across Georgia.
-The partnering agencies will have hosted six workshops and trapping demonstrations throughout the state with plans for more in 2018.

 Topics include disease issues, swine biology, economics, water quality issues, effective control techniques, transport issues, and regulations to be followed by a question and answer panel of experts.
 Each workshop also includes a feral swine trapping demonstration, led by USDA Wildlife Services.